Ryan5453/Ryan5453/readme.md

-i make software. check out [ryan.science](https://ryan.science) to learn more about my (closed source) projects!
+i'm a student who makes software and does infra stuff. check out [ryan.science](https://ryan.science) to learn more about my (closed source) projects!